 When I was 9 my Mum, stepdad and myself moved to Scotland and we started attending a local Brethren assembly.
 The Sunday afternoon ‘Sunday School’ played a big role in my life at that time.
 Here I was taught the the bible and the gospel was applied to my life.
 When I was a young teenager we then started attending a bigger Evangelical church in Strathaven and here I developed strong Christian friendships for the first time and saw the benefit of Christian fellowship with fellow young people and leaders in the ‘Youth Fellowship’.

 For the majority of my teens, however, I led a ‘double life’.
-I acted like a Christian during the weekends but at school I struggled to put my faith into practice and acted like the rest of my non-Christian friends.
+I acted like a Christian during the weekends but at school, I struggled to put my faith into practice and acted like the rest of my non-Christian friends.
 I felt a strong conviction of this when I was 16 and wanted to be marked out as a Christian and so I got baptized in Strathaven Evangelical Church in order to publicly declare that Christ had saved me and was transforming me.
-Shortly after this I moved to a very small evangelical (ex-brethren) church in the village where I lived (Glassford Evangelical), and became heavily involved in the children’s and youth ministry.
+Shortly after this I moved to a very small evangelical (ex-brethren) church in the village where I lived (Glassford Evangelical

 After school I went to study Accounting and Finance at Strathclyde University whilst still living at home and attending Glassford church.
 During this time, I also became heavily involved with the work of Scripture Union Scotland and the Lord gave me a real passion to see disciples made of the young people I was given the privilege to work with.
 However, my previous tendency towards a double life also returned at university and I was starting to spend a lot of my time drinking, clubbing and being involved in activities I knew I shouldn’t be as a Christian.
 I felt a real tension in my life at this time and really struggled with the temptation of sin.
 Graciously the Lord brought me out of this season through the teaching at an SU camp that I was a leader at in the Summer of 2007.
 I had planned to go traveling for 6 weeks after camp and hoped this would be my last foray before I got right with the Lord again.
 But at this camp God clearly showed me that my justification and sanctification were (thankfully) in his hands as he spoke to me through the book of James and woke me up from my spiritual sleep.
 I then spent the 6 weeks traveling Europe being engrossed in my Bible, in prayer and in books that God used in an amazing way to continue his transformational work in me.